What is a spread — how does it influence trading?

 The spread is used when analysing the trading cost of an asset.
 The spread is also directly affected by the asset’s value, in other words, the supply and demand.

-When the demand for an asset is high, but the supply is low, it will increase the value of an asset.
-Whereas if the supply is high but the demand is low, the value of an asset will decrease.
+When the demand for an asset is high but the supply is low, its value will increase.
+Conversely, if the supply is high but the demand is low, the value of an asset will decrease.

 This goes hand-in-hand with other factors that could influence the value, bid and ask price, and ultimately, the spread itself.